 Project teams can use tools like whiteboard, sticky note pad, or project management tools like ProofHub to identify major deliverables, sub-deliverables, and specific work progress.
 ProofHub is an easy-to-use online collaboration tool that supports work breakdown structures, project outlines, Gantt charts, and easy scheduling.

 With ProofHub’s project management software app, you can plan all your project requirements in a streamlined way to make your project perfect.
-Use ProofHub to create consistent project performance, improving team productivity, increasing project speed, holding team accountable and making sure no project slips through the cracks.
+Use ProofHub to create consistent project performance, improve team productivity, increase project speed, hold the team accountable, and make sure no project slips through the cracks.